9 Sights in Matsue, Japan (with Map and Images)

 Rokusho Shrine is a shrine located in Ōkusa, Matsue City, Shimane Prefecture, Japan.
 One of the six companies.
 It is the Izumo Kokuni General Company, and the former company status is a prefectural company.
 It sits on the site of the former Izumo Kokufu.

-Koizumi Yakumo's old residence is a literary museum that uses a historic building in Shiomi Rope in Matsue City, Shimane Prefecture.
-It is designated as a national historic site.
-It is also called Heln's old residence.
+Koizumi Yakumo's Former Residence is a literary museum housed in a historical building located in Shiomi Nawate, Matsue City, Shimane Prefecture.
+It has been designated as a national historic site.
+It is also called the former residence of Hern.

-Tahara Shrine is a shrine located in Okutani -cho, Matsue City, Shimane Prefecture.
-Originally two companies, but in 1674 in the Edo period (1674), one company was combined.
-Former prefectural shrine.
+Tahara Shrine is a shrine located in Okutani Town, Matsue City, Shimane Prefecture.
+Originally, there were two companies, but in the second year of Enpo (1674) in the Edo period, they were combined into one company.
+Former prefectural company.

 Share